 The surname lama was first found in 1552 when Leonardo Lana was Bishop of Budua.

-Important Dates for the lama family
+Early History of the lama family

 This web page shows only a small excerpt of our lama research.
 More information is included under the topic Early lama History in all our PDF Extended History products and printed products wherever possible.

 In comparison with other European surnames, Italian surnames have a surprising number of forms.
 They reflect the regional variations and the many dialects of the Italian language, each with its own distinctive features.
 For example, in Northern Italy the typical Italian surname suffix is "i", whereas in Southern Italy it is "o".
 Additionally, spelling changes frequently occurred because medieval scribes and church officials often spelled names as they sounded rather than according to any specific spelling rules.
 The spelling variations in the name lama include Lami, Lamma, Lamieri, Lana, Lanna, Lanino and others.